Is This a Best Practice?

 - A construction company waits for a multi-fatality accident and OSHA inspection and fine to learn to improve worker safety.

 They could have learned to improve from prior precursor incidents.
 They could have learned to improve by conducting proactive audits with root cause analysis of issues.
-But they would rather wait for the bad headlines and crisis that comes with a major incident.
-Maybe that’s how they get motivated?
+But it seems that many would rather wait for the bad headlines and crisis that come with a major accident.
+Maybe it takes a fatality or loss of a facility to get them motivated?

 Seriously, why do they fail to learn from precursor incidents and audits?
 Many times it is because they use poor root cause analysis techniques and implement ineffective corrective actions.